matgermano/matgermano/README.md

 Evolving my portfolio daily:

-- 🪜 Currently working as a Product Manager at TIM
+- 🪜 Vibe coding
 - 💬 Feel free to reach out to me to discuss trends and technology, I'll love it!
-- 🧗 Researching about: BI, and Product Strategy.
+- 🧗 Researching about: AI and Product Strategy.

  ---
  <div align="center">